SpiderDave/DavePatcher/README.md

         Use this to end the patch early.
 Handy if you want to add some testing stuff at the bottom.

+    start loop
+    ...
+    [break loop]
+    ...
+    end loop
+        A basic loop.
+Lines inside will be repeated forever.
+Use "break loop" inside to exit the loop.

     error [<reason>]
         End the patch early and display an error message.
 Optionally provide a reason.